Good tidings expected as Tesco reveals Christmas sales figures

 The chain is set to j oin smaller rivals Morrisons and Sainsbury's in revealing a resurgent performance amid signs of a better-than-expected Christmas for the Big Four players.

-But its update comes less than a week after Tesco said 1,000 people would be made redundant as part of an overhaul of its UK distribution network.
+But its update comes less than a week after the retailer said 1,000 people would be made redundant as part of an overhaul of its UK distribution network.

 It announced it was reducing the number of distribution centres from 25 to 23, although the company is also expected to create 500 new roles as part of the shake-up.